xDarkLemon/xDarkLemon.github.io/docs/README.md

 ## About

-I am Yibo Liu, a first year Ph.D. student in Computer Science at University of Victoria, supervised by Prof. [Teseo Schneider](http://web.uvic.ca/~teseo/).
-Currently I am working on geometric processing and physics simulations.
+I am Yibo Liu, a first year Ph.D. student in Computer Science at University of Victoria.
 Prior to this, I obtained my M.S. in Computer Science from New York University, where I conducted research on multimodal knowledge graph representation learning.
 I obtained B.Eng. in Electronic Engineering from Beijing University of Posts and Telecommunications.
-My research interests span on natural language process and computer graphics.
 My industrial experience includes an internship at Data, Knowledge and Intelligence group at Microsoft Research Asia.

 <!-- ## News